 When you head into gift asks, do you have a specific gift amount in mind?
 Or have you just been asking for a major donation of any kind?
-The more specific you get with your asks, the more likely you are to gain the funding you’re searching for.
+Did you know that the more specific you get with your asks, the more likely you are to gain the funding you’re searching for?

 Support documents are crucial to major donor cultivation because they show prospects why they should support your nonprofit as well as what donation avenues they can take.
 Look at the documents you’re handing out to your prospects.
 Are they conveying the right information?
 In other words, are they personal, do they provide examples of donation impacts, and are they compelling?

 There may be times when you’ll want to bring on a marketing consultant to provide additional expertise.
 They’ll provide pointers on how to convey the most important information in a fun and personal manner.

 It’s crucial to understand how many prospects are being converted to major donors.
 This will help you analyze data more effectively and also to understand where your strategy may need to be improved.
 Highlight the important parts of your pitch to learn if your message is being conveyed accurately.

 Additionally, consider your digital conversion points.
 Does your website include enough contact forms, donation buttons, and ways to reach out to your team?
 The more digital conversion points you have, the better!